 And that truism especially applies to punch.

-Punch House’s Holiday Punch
+Punch House Holiday Punch

-2 cups Brugal Dry Rum
+- 2 cups Brugal Dry Rum

-½ bottle sparkling wine
+- ½ bottle sparkling wine

-2 cups Ice, loosely packed
+- 2 cups ice, loosely packed

-½ cup white sugar
+- ½ cup white sugar

-3 lemon peels
+- 3 lemon peels

-2 cinnamon sticks
+- 2 cinnamon sticks

-Part 1: Prepare the oleo saccharum
+Step 1: Prepare the oleo-saccharum

-“Oleo saccharum” is a fancy-sounding phrase for a mixture of sugar and oils derived from the citrus of fruit rinds.
+“Oleo-saccharum” is a fancy-sounding phrase for a mixture of sugar and oils derived from the citrus of fruit rinds.
 It provides a bolder flavor than a simple syrup or fruit juice, and is a common component of punch recipes.
 To prepare yours, combine white sugar with the three lemon peels in the bottom of a punch bowl.
 Muddle well and then let sit for about 45 minutes until the sugar pulls the aromatic essential oils from the citrus peels.

-Part 2: Prepare the fresh juices
+Step 2: Prepare the fresh juices

 While that periodic muddling is going on, you (or a family member you’ve enlisted as your assistant) can squeeze and fine strain the lemon juice.

-*Part 3: Prepare the tea
+*Step 3: Prepare the tea

-**Part 4: Prepare the cranberries
+**Step 4: Prepare the cranberries

 Bring one cup of water to a boil with cranberries, an orange peel, one cinnamon stick, a pinch of ground allspice and half a cup of sugar.
 Reduce the heat and let it simmer for 10 minutes, then remove it from the heat and allow it to cool to room temperature before removing the peels and cinnamon stick.

-Part 5: Build the punch
+Step 5: Build the punch

-Strain the hot tea as you add it to the oleo saccharum.
+Strain the hot tea as you add it to the oleo-saccharum.
 Stir well.
-Add the ice to cool the syrup, and stir until its melted.
+Add the ice to cool the syrup, and stir until it's melted.
 Then add the rum, the half cup of “cranberry sauce” and fresh juices.
 Prior to serving, add the sparkling wine and more ice.
 Skewer a few leaves of fresh mint through three different orange slices sprinkled with grated nutmeg and place on top, as a garnish.
 Serve and reap generous praise.